 Am I eligible?

-There's only a few requirements to vote.
+There are only a few requirements to vote.
 You must be:

 - A Canadian citizen.